datacarpentry/image-processing/episodes/09-contours.md

 number of pixels in its bounding rectangle sizes
 4. Calculate the width and height of the leaf

-Here is a Python program to perform these tasks:
+Here is a Python program to perform these tasks.
+Everything up through finding the contours should be familiar by now.

 ~~~
 '''